By Jennifer Lynn Walker

 - Will they be available when you need them?

 - Will they represent you fully and not pass your case on to an assistant or let the bank deal with it all?

 - Are they available on weekends for emergencies?

 - Do they work for one bank or are they independent?

-– If they are independent, which banks do they have personal relationships with?
-(It helps to have pull if they need to ask a favor for a rush job.)
+- If they are independent, which banks do they have personal relationships with?
+(It helps to have pull if they need to ask a favour for a rush job.)